martyncoup/martyncoup/README.md

 - 😄 Pronouns: He/him

 ## 🔭 I’m currently working on
-I have a large project for a customer developing a bespoke ERP.
-Outside of work I am something on something secret!
+I'm working on a customer project during the day, and some personal projects outside of that.

 ## 💬 Ask me about
 You can ask me about software engineering, specifically .NET, anything about APIs, and of course Microsoft Azure.